 -

-This is a monthly newsletter of St. Gregory Church in Chicago titled "The Gregorian," dated October 1932.
+The Gregorian (October, 1932) This is a monthly newsletter of St. Gregory Church in Chicago titled "The Gregorian," dated October 1932.
 The page layout includes two columns of text with a variety of headings and one small inset image at the top center, depicting what seems to be the religious figure, The Lady of Perpetual hope.
 The headings include "OUR CARNIVAL," "NECESSARY ITEM," "OUR NOVENA," "EVENING SERVICES," "OUR PURGATORIAL SOCIETY," and "CLOTHES WANTED."
 This newsletter serves as a historical document, providing insights into the community activities, religious practices, and communal concerns of the parish at that time.

 -